version: "1alpha4"

 endpoints:

-- url: http://foo.bar/ruleset1
+- url: https://foo.bar/ruleset1

 Here, the provider is configured to poll the two defined rule set endpoints for changes every 5 minutes.

 The configuration for both endpoints instructs heimdall to disable HTTP caching.
 The configuration of the second endpoint uses a couple of additional properties.
-One to ensure the communication to that endpoint is more resilient by setting the retry options and since this endpoint is protected by an API key, it defines the corresponding options as well.
+One to ensure the communication to that endpoint is more resilient by setting the retry

 http_endpoint: